-Prior to 2004 the District was able to provide a relatively high level of services within its existing boundaries with the current resources and staffing.
+Prior to 2004 the District covered approximately a third of the total area of the two counties and was able to provide a relatively high level of services within its existing boundaries with the resources and staffing available at the time.
 However, as previously stated, as of 2004 there were no baseline services in the Annexation Areas.
-The proposed Northwest Mosquito, Vector and Disease Control Assessment was to provide funding for the Services to and for the benefit of the lands in the Annexation Areas.
+The Northwest Mosquito, Vector and Disease Control Assessment was enacted to provide funding for the Services to and for the benefit of the lands in the Annexation Areas.